aio-libs/aiohttp/docs/web_reference.rst

 .. class:: Request

-   An request used for receiving request's information by *web handler*.
+   A request used for receiving request's information by *web handler*.

    Every :ref:`handler<aiohttp-web-handler>` accepts a request instance as the first positional parameter.